schwer/graphql-to-openapi/README.md

 });

 // error will contain any graphql-to-openapi errors if they exist.
+// graphql-to-openapi only throws an error if you've failed to name
+// the input query.
+The name of the input query is used to define the
+// openapi route name.

-// schemaError are errors in the parsing of the input schema.
+// schemaError is an error in the parsing of the input schema.

 // queryErrors are errors associated with parsing and validating the input query.
+// This includes any validation issues when matching the query with the schema.

 // openApiSchema will contain the deserialized openapi schema for the
 // specified query.